-- Lines 59-60 get the command-line arguments. - Line 63 creates the sentiment_dict dictionary that keeps track of the tweet sentiments. - Lines 66-67 create the SentimentListener. - Line 70 redirects the standard error stream to the standard output stream. - Lines 73-75 delete any existing StreamRules. - Lines 78-79 create a new StreamRule that searches for English (lang:en) tweets that match the search_key. - Line 82 starts the stream.
-The expansions parameter indicates that we'd like Twitter to include the tweet sender's user object in the response. - Once the tweets have been received and processed, lines 84-87 display the sentiment report.
+In main, lines 59-60 get the command-line arguments.
+Line 63 creates the sentiment_dict dictionary that keeps track of the tweet sentiments.
+Lines 66-67 create the SentimentListener.
+Line 70 redirects the standard error stream to the standard output stream.
+Lines 73-75 delete any existing StreamRules.
+Lines 78-79 create a new Stream-Rule that searches for English (lang:en) tweets that match the search_key.
+Line 82 starts the stream.
+The expansions parameter indicates that we'd like Twitter to include the tweet sender's user object in the response.
+Once the tweets have been received and processed, lines 84-87 display the sentiment report.

-13.15 Geocoding and Mapping
+12.15 Geocoding and Mapping